• Mental Health

 How Depression Is Treated

-Most often, depression is treated successfully with a combination of therapy and medication.
+Knowing how to treat depression successfully is important.
+It often involves a combination of therapy and medication.
 Depending on the situation and symptoms, a person may find relief from only therapy or only medication.1

 Therapy

-Sometimes called talk therapy or psychotherapy, therapy for depression typically involves meeting with a therapist in an individual, group, or family setting.
-Therapy may look different depending on the professional’s background and focus, but the goal of therapy will always be to build coping skills, improve relationships, and modify thoughts and behaviors connected to feelings of depression.6
+Sometimes called talk therapy or psychotherapy, depression therapy typically involves meeting with a therapist in an individual, group, or family setting.
+Therapy may look different depending on the professional’s background and focus, but the goal of therapy is always to build coping skills, improve relationships, and modify thoughts and behaviors connected to feelings of depression.6

 Medication

-The effectiveness of therapy and medication will vary widely based on many factors, including:2
+The effectiveness of therapy and medication varies based on many factors, including:2

 • When the symptoms started